 Races fought ferociously, unpittylingly, and often to the death.

-Building the Circus Maximus started early, under Rome's first kings, the Tarquins.
+Moving from the realm of legend to the realm of history, the Circus Maximus appears to have been built early, under Rome's first kings, the Tarquins.
 The Tarquins built a series of wooden seats, spatially separating the games' spectators according to class.
 Then, during the mid Republic (around 189 BC), the Romans built the circus' first permanent spina - the long colonnaded strip along whose lengths the charioteers had to race.

 As the Roman Empire expanded and more riches flooded the city, the Circus Maximus evolved.
 Far from a basic chariot racing track, it became a showy, monumental landmark capable of putting on the strangest spectacles immaginable.